tliron/candice/README.md

 Candice is a Kubernetes operator that:

 1. lets you to create "Device" custom resources, which contain connectivity information (addresses, protocols, credentials) for a device.
-Currently the NETCONF protocol is supported.
+Currently NETCONF and RESTCONF are supported.
 2. lets you attach "tasks" to the operator.
 A task is a Python program that handles a specific configuration workflow on one or more devices.
 Tasks can accept arbitrary inputs and emit arbitrary outputs, allowing you to customize them as necessary for integration with management